-Commodity Pricing and Future Exploration and Mine Development A prolonged decrease in base and precious metals pricing could lead to future mining projects becoming uneconomical and therefore could impact SCR's ability to replace revenue as existing mines come to the end of their life cycles.
-Such a decrease could also impact current mine operations if the mine operator decreases mine development or production due to a prolonged decrease in commodity prices.
+Commodity Pricing and Future Exploration and Mine Development A prolonged decrease in base and precious metals pricing that the mining industry has seen over the last several months could lead to future mining projects becoming uneconomical and therefore could impact SCR's ability to replace revenue as existing mines come to the end of their life cycles.
+Such a prolonged decrease could also impact current mine operations if the mine operator decreases mine development or production due to a prolonged decrease in commodity prices.